coopyey/ttrpg-campaign-site/content/Nuclear Chrome/Session Notes/Session 035.md

 A light starts to flash on a monitor nearby and a few minutes pass, then a door opens up.
 A tall man that's rough in appearance with blue and pink hair walks in and notices that Omen is awake.
 When Omen freezes and doesn't seem to be doing anything, the strange man approaches the monitor that's blinking and starts typing away.
 Omen tries to sneak a hand out of the restraints but the man notices and does something so that Omen can no longer move.
 The man approaches and tightens the restraint, then finishes whatever he was doing and Omen slips back into oblivion.

 Omen wakes back up in the hellscape that turned him into a cyberpsycho.
 He sees everyone as a threat and starts to make his way through the facility, killing anyone he comes across.

+---

+Linking [[Mysterious Man]] here since the name is going to change in the future.
 ## The Party
 Map:
 ![[dungon.jpg]]